What Are You Doing To Become A Great Leader?

 a.
 Where are you looking to anticipate change?
 This can be found on our calendars like Rosalinde mentions; this is who you are spending time with, where you are traveling, what you are reading, and what you are deciding to do now to make sure you are prepared and ready for the future.
 Time is something we never get back.
 Are you spending it well?

 *With the courses I’ve taken so far and my experience in the workplace, I am working toward exercising more big-picture thinking, instead of getting sidetracked by the details.
 We had 2 one-page memo assignments in my Organizational Behavior course–stating the issues the organizations are facing, analyzing the issues, and proposing some solutions by adding an implementation plan, as well as a cost-benefit analysis.
 This thrilled me, but also took me AGES to complete.
 It gave me difficulty because I wanted to be concise AND tackle a great deal, knowing I cannot cover EVERYTHING.
 It pushed me to focus on the larger picture and take a stab at prioritizing what needs to be done.
-For example, at work in late August, I was able to project manage the MBA1 LAUNCH Explore Day #1 (orientation focused on career-development) which required big-picture thinking to get everyone on the same page, while being meticulous with details to check off the moving pieces on my list and making sure everything was sorted out in terms of everyone’s responsibilities and timelines (catering, panelists, slides, technology, staff guiding students to breakout sessions, etc).
+For example, at work in late August, I was able to project manage the MBA1 LAUNCH Explore Day #1 (orientation focused on career-development for incoming full-time MBA students) which required big-picture thinking to get everyone on the same page, while being meticulous with details to check off the moving pieces on my list and making sure everything was sorted out in terms of everyone’s responsibilities and timelines (catering, panelists, slides, technology, staff guiding students to breakout sessions, etc).

 b.
 What is the diversity measure of your personal/professional network?
 This questions one’s capacity to develop relationships with people who are different from one’s self–physically, functionally, socioeconomically, politically, biologically, culturally, etc—and despite differences, connect and trust each other enough to cooperate to achieve goals.